C-JeS Studios

-C-JeS Studios (formerly known as C-JeS Entertainment) is a South Korean entertainment company established in 2009 that handles the management of various artists.
+C-JeS Studios (formerly known as C-JeS Entertainment) is a South Korean entertainment company established in 2009 that handles the management of various artists.On April 3, 2023, the company changed its name from C-JeS Entertainment to "CJeS STUDIOS" and announced its aim to achieve significant growth following the rebranding.

 History

 Logo of C-JeS used between 2009 and 2023.

 The agency was established to meet the management needs of Jaejoong, Junsu and Yoochun, former members of TVXQ, after the trio filed a lawsuit against their former record label, S.M.
 Entertainment.
 The singers met Baek Chang-jou in mid-2009, not long after they filed the lawsuit.
 C-JeS was established shortly after that.
 Baek has directly said in the interview that C-JeS was established solely because of JYJ.
 Baek invested heavily in building the newly created band, JYJ's image and credibility after the Korean entertainment industry closed its doors on the artists perceived as "rebels" for going against their previous management.

 On 8 March 2013, actor Lee Jung-jae signed on to be exclusively managed by C-JeS Entertainment.
 He reportedly chose C-Jes after working with Song Ji-hyo in movie New World.

 On 29 August 2014, C-JeS Entertainment signed actress-singer Hwang Jung-eum.

 On 10 July 2015, Song Ji-hyo ended her contract with C-JeS Entertainment after 4 years.

 On 28 April 2021, C-JeS Entertainment signed actor Lee Jae-wook.

 On April 3, 2023, CEO Baek Chang-ju announced that C-JeS Entertainment changed its name to C-JeS Studio.